igorkasyanchuk/new_google_recaptcha/README.md

   NewGoogleRecaptcha.human?(params[:new_google_recaptcha_token], "checkout")
 ```

-`get_humanity_detailed` method acts like `human?` method,
-the only difference is that it returns following hash with two key-value pairs:
+`get_humanity_detailed` method acts like `human?` method, the only difference is that it returns following hash with three key-value pairs:

 - `is_human` - whether actor is a human or not (same as result of `human?` method)
-- `actual_score` - actual humanity score from recaptcha response
+- `score` - actual humanity score from recaptcha response
+- `model` - model which you trying to save

 It could be handy if you want to store score in db or put it into logs or smth else.